Raosari/Raosari/README.md

-# Hi, I'm the new here
+# Hi, I'm the new one here...
+Not for too long

 ## About me:
 - 🔭 I’m mechatronic engineer, with experience in manufacturing systems and production lines as I live in a manufacturing city.